stepas-toliautas/enccs-instructor-training/content/workshops-online.md

 - 10 min exercises
 ```

-# Organising and running online workshops
+# Organising and Running Online Workshops

 ```{questions}
   - What are the steps for organizing an ENCCS workshop?